 Install top beam: Once the concrete base has fully set, you can install the top beam.
 Secure it with 3/8” x 6” Landscape Timber screws.
 BE CAREFUL NOT TO SCREW INTO COPPER PIPE!

 Prep container lid: The storage container we used has a lid, so we just cut a hole in it for the water flow and plastic tubing.
 If you’re using an open container, you’ll need to put a grate over it to hold the pebbles.

-Put water pump into container and place PVC liner over container: Put pump inside container, running tubing and cord out through the hole in the lid.
+Put water pump into a container and place PVC liner over container: Put pump inside the container, running tubing, and cord out through the hole in the lid.
 Then cut your PVC pond liner to fit.
 This fountain does splash a lot of water, so just be sure to allow enough room to catch the water and direct it back to the container.
-With the pvc liner in place, cut a hole to correspond with the hole you cut in the container lid.
+With the PVC liner in place, cut a hole to correspond with the hole you cut in the container lid.

 Connect copper pipes and water line: Now we solder the last pipe – notice that we used a flame shield to protect the wood while soldering.
 If you don’t want to solder, there are also epoxies that are made for copper pipes.
 That would be much easier, but we’ve never used them, so we’re not sure how well it will hold up.